gilch/hissp/docs/style_guide.rst

 The Limits of Length
 ::::::::::::::::::::

-Readability is mainly laid out on the page.

 The optimal length for a line in a block of English text is thought to be around 50-75 characters, given the limitations of the human eye.